Mexico shows security footage of Guzman moments before he disappeared into tunnel

 The escape of Guzman, Mexico's most notorious drug lord, is a major embarrassment for President Enrique Pena Nieto, and was the second time the drug kingpin had broken out of prison.

-Up until his departure, Guzman's behavior had been "normal" for a person who spent many hours in a small cell, Rubido said.
+Up until his departure, Guzman's behaviour had been "normal" for a person who spent many hours in a small cell, Rubido said.

 The commissioner said the blind spots were designed to permit Guzman some privacy while he was washing.